What Is Good Christian Therapy?

 God has a process for taking us from a broken, hurting, dysfunctional state (depression or anxiety, for example) and restoring us so that we can function again.
 Therapy has a clearly defined place in this spiritual growth process.
 If you have an issue severe enough to make you to go to the trouble and expense of looking for professional help, it means there’s a specific part of you that’s stuck in the growth process, injured, lacking, or immature.
 Therapy is very specific—it reaches deep inside to these very places where you’re not growing.
 For example, you may be depressed.
 Depression is often about loss: something prevented you from grieving, so you stayed busy all your life and became a rescuer and workaholic, until suddenly, at the age of thirty-four, you collapsed, ate a million doughnuts, and discovered “I can’t control myself!”
 The therapeutic process would require you to become very specific: What is it about loss that’s so painful that you cannot enter the “house of mourning” that Ecclesiastes 7:4 talks about?
 This is where therapy fits in.

 So there shouldn’t be a conflict between what we learn in church and what we learn in therapy.
 If you’re going to a healthy church and a healthy counselor, you should see some similarities in what you’re being told.
+Your church may even offer something like online church sermons to get the word across, however, not all churches are as forward thinking as the Elevate Life Church in Frisco.
 As you continue reading, think about your church, your support group, and the people you hang around with.
 These people should be working with, not against, your growth process.

 Essentials of Good Therapy: the Therapist